it-at-m/digiwf-ok.ewo-integration/docs/documentation.md

 A crucial and mandatory JSON object attribute is `eventType`.
 This attribute is necessary for correct deserialization of the requests JSON payload.

+The date and time information within the request and response payload are provided in ISO standard.

 ##### getPerson

 Gets a Person on the basis of an Ordnungsmerkmal.